ohler55/oj/README.md

  - mimic_JSON now can now be called after loading the json gem.
 This will replace the json gem methods after loading.
 This may be more compatible in many cases.

-### Release 2.0.11

- - Fixed mimic issue with Debian

- - Added option to not cache classes when loading.
-This should be used when classes are dynamically unloaded and the redefined.

- - Float rounding improved by limiting decimal places to 15 places.

- - Fixed xml time dumping test.

 ## <a name="description">Description</a>